> kitchen

 Lighting

-Great to bring a bit of softness to a kitchen these bubble glass lamps also come in a wall version and you choose between sliver and brass arms and amber or pink shades.
-If you pick the ceiling version the cable is a pleasing twisted silver fabric – details count and Pooky is good at them.
+Great to bring a bit of softness to a kitchen, these bubble glass lamps also come in a wall-mounted version, and you can choose between sliver and brass arms and amber or pink shades.
+If you pick the ceiling version, the cable is a pleasing twisted silver fabric.
+Details count – and pooky is good at them.

-This’ll be a divider for sure but I think it’s utterly fabulous.
-It would be great in a dining room, if you have such a thing these days, but would also elevate the eating end of the kitchen and make a statement in a hall.
-Sourced in Italy, the brass fish measures 36cm and the light comes with a 2m long black fabric cable and ceiling rose.
+This’ll be a controversial choice for sure, but I think it’s utterly fabulous.
+It would be great in the dining room, if you have such a thing these days, but would also elevate the eating end of the kitchen and make a statement in a hall.
+Made in Italy, the brass fish measures 36cm and the light comes with a 2m long black fabric cable and ceiling rose.
 You can choose if you want to add this frosted bulb or source your own.

 - larger spangle domed pendant pooky

-This is made from neatly coiled strands of brass wire which will focus on the object below (always think of what your pendant is shining directly onto – make sure it’s more than just a bare patch of floor) as well as allowing slivers of light to escape round the sides.
-For real impact buy the smaller one as well and hang it slightly higher.
+This is made from neatly coiled strands of brass wire which will focus on the object below (always consider what your pendant is shining directly on to – make sure it’s more than just a bare patch of floor) as well as allowing slivers of light to escape round the sides.
+For bigger impact, you could buy the smaller version as well, and hang it adjacent but slightly higher.

 - melville wall sconce pooky